 I hope you enjoyed this oatmeal craisin cookies recipe.
 It’s a family favorite!
 It’s the perfect cookie to add to a holiday cookie tray or a Christmas cookie exchange.

 Because of the addition of cinnamon and pumpkin pie spice it’s also a great fall cookie–ideal for fall festivals and Thanksgiving.

 - 2 cups sifted all-purpose flour

 - 1 tsp cinnamon

-When smooth, gently add the oats until you reach your preferred consistency.
-Adding all three cups will result in a chunky cookie.
+- Now add the remaining dry ingredients (oats, cinnamon, and pumpkin pie spice), mixing at medium speed until incorporated.
+Adding all three cups of oats will result in a firmer cookie.
 You can trim all the way back to two cups if you want the cookies to fall flat.

 These cookies are perfect for breakfast, a mid-afternoon snack, or to take to an event.
 I shared them recently at a neighborhood cookie exchange.
 I’ve also taken them to funeral dinners.
 They’re well-loved by people at any sort of event because they carry the taste of home.

 If you’re a fan of cookies, you’ll love my Double Mint Chocolate cookies, which are even simpler to make!